story000/anlp-spring2025-hw1/README.md

 4) If you've done #1-3 well, you will get an A!
 However, since you've come this far, try implementing something new on top of your hand-written language modeling system!
 If your method provides strong empirical improvements or demonstrates exceptional creativity, you'll get an A+ on this assignment.

 ### Important Notes
-* Follow `setup.sh` to properly setup the environment and install dependencies.
+* Follow `setup.sh` to properly setup the environment, install dependencies and model weights.
 * There is a detailed description of the code structure in [structure.md](./structure.md), including a description of which parts you will need to implement.
 * You are only allowed to use libraries that are installed by `setup.sh`, no other external libraries are allowed (e.g., `transformers`).
 * The `data/cfimdb-test.txt` file provided to you does **not** contain gold-labels, and contains a placeholder negative (-1) label.
 Evaluating your code against this set will show lower accuracies so do not worry if the numbers don't make sense.